Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [ ] checks previous existence of user
 - [ ] checks previous existence of worker
-- [ ] checks budget is done, so that it cannot be updated

 #### Latest:
 - [x] budget calls emailer each time a budget is created